Claire Dean

 This Anthem was composed by Augusto Polo Campos and is practically the second national anthem in Peru.
 The song was written in 1977 at the request of President Morales Bermúdez to encourage the football players in the qualifying process for the World Cup in Argentina.

-Cuando llora mi guitarra
+Cuando Llora mi Guitarra

 When Augusto Polo Campos was walking down Abancay Avenue in Lima to return home, he decided to compose this waltz that is now almost another national anthem.
 Without a doubt a masterpiece of Peruvian music.